 Cluster creation permission: Admins can choose which users are allowed to create clusters.

-Cluster-level permissions: A user who has the Can manage permission for a cluster can configure whether other users can attach to, restart, resize, and manage that cluster.
+Cluster-level permissions: A user who has the Can manage permission for a cluster can configure whether other users can attach to, restart, resize, and manage that cluster by clicking the icon in the cluster actions.

 Apart from creating a new cluster, you can also start a previously terminated cluster.
 This lets you re-create a previously terminated cluster with its original configuration.